Boozkann/Telco_Churn_Analysis/README.md

 Step 1: Apply necessary procedures for missing and outlier values

-## TASK 3: Feature Engineering, Encoding & Modeling
+# TASK 3: FEATURE ENGINEERING, ENCODING AND MODELING

 1. **Feature Engineering**
    - Generated new features such as interaction terms and ratios.